Redawt/f4-frost-guide/intro.md

 ## Overview
 Welcome to **{{ site.title }}**{: .hili}, a fully modular Fallout 4 FROST modding guide!
 The goal of this website if to teach you how to make a proper load order for FROST.
-You can pick one of two guides, one shows you how to make a proper Fallout 4 setup and Frost setup, the other one just shows you the mods that you absolutely need to play FROST in 2022.
+You can pick one of two guides, one shows you how to make a proper Fallout 4 setup and Frost setup, the other one just shows you the mods that you absolutely need to play FROST.
 Everything that is mentioned in this guide is free to install and doesn't cost anything (with the obvious exception of Fallout 4).

 ## Read this!